 Over the years, there have been a range of artistic, personal and conservation influences that have greatly inspired me.

-From an artistic perspective, I can level it down to three key artists, Francisco Goya, Frances Bacon and Ray Harris Ching.
+From an artistic perspective, I can level it down to three key artists, Francisco Goya, Francis Bacon and Ray Harris Ching.
 Goya was essentially a visual journalist, chronicling and commenting on his era, but instead of using a camera, he was drawing and painting.
 His unique expression, use of colour and the power of his images struck me immediately.
-Frances Bacon and his work also had a great impact on me.
+Francis Bacon and his work also had a great impact on me.
 The fact that I was able to meet him in my early twenties and go to his studio in London a couple of times to watch him paint was a huge influence.
 Although it was a relatively brief period, I definitely fed off the ways he would tackle a painting and some of the imagery or brush strokes he would use.
 Ray Harris Ching is another brilliant artist whose work has also greatly inspired me.
 You may not be able to put Goya, Bacon and Ching together in the same category, but the energy and power that emanates from each of their work is the same.
 It is this energy and power that I strive to embody in my own work.

 From a personal perspective, you can look back on your life and if you’re really fortunate, you can identify two or three people who’ve had a great influence on you.
 Although my Dad and I often did not see eye to eye, he had a significant positive impact on me.
 He was also an artist, a brilliant copper plate engraver who taught me his skills.
 I hated doing it at the time, giving up my holidays to work with him, but the fine work that is achieved with engraving is phenomenal and taught me a discipline that is an essential element as an artist.
 Even now, when I doodle I find myself preoccupied with drawing elaborate copper plate designs – flowing forms and entwined characters.
 This characteristic can be seen in some of the brush strokes I employ in my paintings.
 I still have my Dad’s engraving plates and tools in my own studio and I continue to use them.
 I have a strong connection with them and they have definitely influenced where I am today.
 My mother was also artistic and loved drawing as a child.
 Her enthusiasm and commendation was always well received and encouraging for me.